RedisLabs/redislabs-docs/content/modules/redisearch/release-notes/redisearch-2.4-release-notes.md

 - Bug fixes:

   - [#3095](https://github.com/RediSearch/RediSearch/pull/3095) Replace order of parsing the parameters and query in the coordinator (MOD-4205)
-  - [#3012](https://github.com/RediSearch/RediSearch/pull/3012) Improved efficiency of LLAPI `findInfo` which could reduce stability during upgrade in Redis Enterprise (MOD-4197, MOD-4052)
+  - [#3012](https://github.com/RediSearch/RediSearch/pull/3012) Improved efficiency of LLAPI `findInfo`, which could reduce stability during upgrade in Redis Enterprise (MOD-4197, MOD-4052)
-  - [#3040](https://github.com/RediSearch/RediSearch/pull/3040), [#3049](https://github.com/RediSearch/RediSearch/pull/3049) fix for `SORTBY` numeric field for non-SORTABLE fields on the coordinator (MOD-4115)
+  - [#3040](https://github.com/RediSearch/RediSearch/pull/3040), [#3049](https://github.com/RediSearch/RediSearch/pull/3049) Fix for `SORTBY` numeric field for non-SORTABLE fields on the coordinator (MOD-4115)
-  - [#3050](https://github.com/RediSearch/RediSearch/pull/3050) Results from fields from a missing value should come last when combined with `SORTBY`.
-(MOD-4120)
+  - [#3050](https://github.com/RediSearch/RediSearch/pull/3050) Results from fields from a missing value should come last when combined with `SORTBY` (MOD-4120)

 - Improvements: